 The Customer Forum is responsible for compliance with the customer policy minimum requirements, oversight and challenge of any customer experience initiatives being driven throughout the organization and that Consumer Risk is appropriately measured and challenged.
 The objective is to improve our customer's experience with the Company and to ensure that the Company operates within appetite so that our customers are treated fairly, with dignity and respect and that we take time to listen to their feedback and insights.
-The Forum reports to the Executive team Risk & Control Committee ("RCC") three times a year providing a report on Consumer Risk.
-Following challenge from the Forum and from the RCC an updated version of the report is submitted to the Board Risk Committee for discussion.
+The Forum reports to the Enterprise Risk Committee (ERC) quarterly providing a report on Consumer Risk.
+Following challenge from the Forum and from the ERC an updated version of the report is submitted to the Board Risk Committee (BRC) for discussion.
 In 2023 the Company introduced a new Customer policy.
 The objective of this policy is to guide our employees in understanding how our culture, strategy, decisions, products, processes and communications contribute to the delivery of good customer outcomes.
 This supports RSA in informing our judgements and making decisions which appropriately balance customer and commercial needs.
+The Company is compliant with the Consumer Duty requirements in the UK.